ariyachlt/Intro_IM/finalProject/README.md

 </p>

 **What does my version of it look like?** \
-My version of the game is a little more simplified, with most of the key elements intact.
-My experience playing this game allowed me to make an informed decision of what to keep and what to modify so that the game retains the key components and remains playable.  \
+My version of the game is a little more simplified, with some odd adaptations here and there that I actually ended up quite liking the idea of because I was trying to reuse the functionality/interaction of my previous final project idea to create a different project.
+Below is list of how I adapted or 'deconstructed' the game. \
 \
 Things that stayed the same:
 - The number of balls inside the block is the number of hits required to break it